amakukha/PyPDP11/README.md

 Note: Unix V6 used `chdir` command instead of `cd`.
 Issuing `stty -lcase` is needed to enable lowercase output.

+Don't forget to issue the `sync` command before exporting the disk image (it flushes the delayed I/O to disk).

 ## What's new
 Compared to the original JavaScript code, this implementation has the following benefits:
  - pasting text into the terminal from clipboard is allowed (making it much more usable)